Make a To-Don’t Do List

 • Don’t try to understand the latest social media trend

-• Don’t plan one thing for Valentine’s Day, even though it’s coming up
+• Don’t plan anything for Valentine’s Day, even though it’s coming up

-• Don’t do everything I could possibly do to promote my books
+• Don’t do everything I could do to promote my book

-• Don’t keep Facebook or Twitter open when I write
+• Don’t keep Facebook or Twitter open when I work on projects

-• Don’t feel guilty about our daughter not having a birthday party this year
+• Don’t feel guilty about my daughter not having a birthday party this year

 • Don’t volunteer at church

 • Don’t get involved in a book club

 And here’s the funny thing in publishing this—my knee-jerk reaction is to justify a few of these to you.
 I want to explain to you why we’re not doing a farm co-op right now, or that we DO do some of these things sometimes.
 I want to make sure you know I do stuff.
 Which is completely ridiculous.